DeepSmeag/bullmq-redis-nestjs/README.md

 - the NextJS backend also initiates a websocket connection to listen for updates from the NestJS backend
 - in the meantime, when the task request was received, the NestJS backend adds a job to the queue
 - (when the job starts it sets the task status to IN PROGRESS) the job simulates a long-running process by generating a number 1-10 to use for a delay (s); at the end it sets the task status to FINISHED
 - there is a 1 in 10 chance (randomly generate number) to throw an error; in this situation, the job ends without retrying and the status is set to ERROR
+(note) generally, having a retry strategy would be the case; in this situation it's not relevant
 - once a finishing status is received on the client (FINISHED/ERROR), the websocket is closed